Carnitine palmitoyltransferase 1A deficiency

 The evaluation of quality of life is important in all patients with neurocutaneous syndromes.

 Pregnancy usually is uncomplicated.
-Tuberous sclerosis complex, Sturge-Weber syndrome (14), and neurologic phenotypes of epidermal nevus syndrome may be diagnosed in the last trimester by fetal ultrasound or MRI.
-Rarely, fetal subependymal giant cell astrocytoma may be diagnosed by MRI (55).
+Tuberous sclerosis complex, Sturge-Weber syndrome (16), and neurologic phenotypes of epidermal nevus syndrome may be diagnosed in the last trimester by fetal ultrasound or MRI.
+Rarely, fetal subependymal giant cell astrocytoma may be diagnosed by MRI (59).
+A patient with undiagnosed Sturge-Weber syndrome complained of headache during pregnancy that disappeared after she gave birth to a child without a port wine birthmark through caesarean section.
+This case supports the premise that pregnant women with Sturge-Weber syndrome can deliver safely (80; 123).
+A report of 4 prenatally diagnosed cases of Klippel-Trenaunay syndrome showed a rare case with ectrodactyly of the hand in 1 fetus (61).
 Hemimegalencephaly associated with neurocutaneous syndromes may be diagnosed by prenatal ultrasound or MRI.
 Children with hemimegalencephaly and macrocephaly may require caesarean section because of cephalopelvic disproportion.
 No known environmental risk factors in pregnancy (eg, drugs or radiation) exist for developing neurocutaneous syndromes.
-An unusual case of severe pain due to a tuberous renal lesion and the obstetric management of the patient with intrathecal opioids was reported (13).
-Most neurocutaneous syndromes can be detected prenatally by ultrasound or fetal MRI for their cerebral and systemic involvement and even by detection of the cutaneous lesion as in the case of linear nevus sebaceous in the forehead (87).
-Genetic prenatal diagnosis of neurocutaneous syndromes due to PIK3CA mutations is important and can be performed in cultured amniocytes (30).
-Prenatal diagnosis of tuberous sclerosis complex is important because it has a positive impact on the treatment of systemic complications, including epilepsy (17).
+An unusual case of severe pain due to a tuberous renal lesion and the obstetric management of the patient with intrathecal opioids was reported (15).
+Most neurocutaneous syndromes can be detected prenatally by ultrasound or fetal MRI for their cerebral and systemic involvement and even by detection of the cutaneous lesion as in the case of linear nevus sebaceous in the forehead (94).
+Genetic prenatal diagnosis of neurocutaneous syndromes due to PIK3CA mutations is important and can be performed in cultured amniocytes (33).
+Prenatal diagnosis of tuberous sclerosis complex is important because it has a positive impact on the treatment of systemic complications, including epilepsy (20).